osrf-migration/srcsim-wiki/finals_task1.md

 Task 1 consists of the following checkpoints:

 * **Checkpoint 1**: Move within 1 meter from the communication dish
-* **Checkpoint 2**: Move the communication dish to the correct pitch and yaw angles (this corresponds in practice to 2 checkpoints)
+* **Checkpoint 2**: Move the communication dish to the correct pitch and yaw angles (consists of 2 checkpoints for scoring purposes)
 * **Checkpoint 3**: Walk into Task 1's finish box

 All checkpoints must be completed within 30 minutes.